oldblackcrow/Main-Tricorder-Clue/README.md

 2. Integrates the Moiré animated GIF, 9 internal sensors, the **AMG8833**, and Bluetooth to communicate with the Handheld sensors (SGP30 connected to the ItsyBitsy nRF52840 Express).

 3. Integrates the Moiré animated GIF, 9 internal sensors, the **MLX90640**, and Bluetooth to communicate with the Handheld sensors (SGP30 connected to the ItsyBitsy nRF52840 Express).
-4. Integrates the Moiré animated GIF, 9 internal sensors, the **MLX90640** (interpolated), and Bluetooth to communicate with the Handheld sensors (SGP30 connected to the ItsyBitsy nRF52840 Express), and button beeps.
+4. Latest release!
+Integrates the Moiré animated GIF, 9 internal sensors, the **MLX90640** (interpolated), and Bluetooth to communicate with the Handheld sensors (SGP30 connected to the ItsyBitsy nRF52840 Express), and button beeps.

 Make sure to follow the instructions for the Animated GIF Player (https://learn.adafruit.com/adafruit-clue/animated-gif-player), otherwise, the GIF will not work.